Russia's war on Ukraine latest: Russia says 63 servicemen killed in Makiivka | Politics

 * The regional military command in Ukraine's east said air defence systems destroyed nine Iranian-made drones over the Dnipropetrovsk and Zaporizhzhia regions. * A Ukrainian drone attack damaged an electricity facility in the southwest of Russia's Bryansk region, bordering Ukraine, cutting power for several hours, the regional governor said.

-* Russian Defence Minister Sergei Shoigu said victory for Russia over Ukraine was "inevitable" as he hailed Russian soldiers' heroism in a New Year's video message.
-ZELENSKIY ADDRESS

-* President Volodymyr Zelenskiy said in a New Year message that his only wish for all Ukrainians for 2023 was victory and he resolved to stay the course while the country fights for it.
+ZELENSKIY ADDRESS * Zelenskiy said in a New Year message that his only wish for all Ukrainians for 2023 was victory and he resolved to stay the course while the country fights for it.
 "We fight and will continue to fight.
 For the sake of the key word: 'victory'."
-DIPLOMACY

-* Zelenskiy said Ukraine awaiting 2023's first tranche of European Union (EU) macrofinancial aid in January, after speaking to European Commission chief Ursula von der Leyen.
-QUOTE
+DIPLOMACY * Zelenskiy said Ukraine awaiting 2023's first tranche of European Union (EU) macrofinancial aid in January, after speaking to European Commission chief Ursula von der Leyen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)